pa-m/sklearn/README.md

 - unit tested but coverage should reach 90%
 - underdocumented but python sklearn documentation should be sufficient

-Many thanks to gonum and scikit-learn contributors
+Many thanks to gonum and scikit-learn authors and contributors

 PRs are welcome